xin-huang/xin-huang.github.io/docs/development.md

 - Open a **Pull Request (PR)** when contributing to the `main` branch.
 - A reviewer will be notified, review your code, and provide feedback.
 - Revise your code based on the feedback before merging into `main`.
+- **Keep each PR focused on one clear topic**.
+Avoid bundling unrelated changes into a single PR.

 ---